AguaClara/HFFVFDC/Manual.md

 $$ Number Holes_{Min}=\frac{25L/s}{Q_{1in}}=18$$
 Thus for the 8 inch HFFV systems 1" holes will be used in the slider pipe.

-These calculations were made again in the small scale design file with the following parameters given.
+These calculations were made again in the [small scale design file](https://github.com/AguaClara/float_valve/blob/master/Smol_Scale_Design.md) with the following parameters given.
 * Available head: 1m - 2m
+* Distribution tank height: 75 cm
 * Flow Rate: 1 L/s
 * Pipe Diameter: 2"
-The above value for height was used because that was the height of a large capacity bucket found in the lab and flow rate.
+The above value for distribution tank height was used because that was the height of a large capacity bucket found in the lab and flow rate.
 The team picked 2" piping because that size is commonly available in the lab.
 Using the above parameters, the team determined the appropriate hole size to be 1/4".
 These calculations can be found in the design file.

 <div class="alert alert-block alert-danger">
 Can you link to your small scale design file?
 (Also I see that it is labeled "Smol scale design" which is fine until the final submission)

 The paragraph "The above value for heiht was used" is unclear because I don't know what height you are talking about.
-Revise for clarity.
+Revise for clarity

+Addressed - felix
 </div>

 The next step was to determine the spacing and pattern of the holes on the slider pipe.
 To determine the hole pattern, the team used python to calculate the flow rate through the holes given the amount of head and flow rate available in the lab.
 The team found that the flow rate through one 1/4" hole given 1m of head is approximately 1/10th of the total flow rate into the float valve.
 Since the float valve should have full flow when the tee is at the highest level, the team created a pattern that had 10 holes exposed at this level.
 The team also decided to have 3 rows of holes exposed in the tee at one time to allow for a gradual increase in flow and to also best fit the height of the slider pipe.
 The team found the spacing between each row by dividing the exposed space within the tee by the number of rows exposed at one time.
 This way, once one row leaves the tee, a new row enters.